-We will continue to work toward our established Middle States goals during the 2019-2020 school year.
 The goals established for our school are notably rooted in the teaching and learning process and are focused on the areas of literacy, numeracy, and school climate.
 Coupled with our focus on Middle States objectives, we will be continuing implementation of the Common Core State Standards for Math, ELA, and content area literacy.
-The infusion of the Common Core standards will allow for a continued "shift" of our work to a career and college readiness focus.
 Success for all students and the belief that we will do whatever it takes to ensure student success continues to be our focus.
-The excellent course offerings contained herein are a key component to that success and focus.
 We ask parents and students to challenge themselves to do their very best and to choose courses that expand the mind and develop future opportunities.
-Good luck as you choose your path for 2019-2020 and beyond.
+Good luck as you choose your path for 2021-2022 and beyond.